 Instructions

-- Microwave the spaghetti squash for about 5 minutes and let cool.
-Cut in half and remove the seeds.
+- Soften the squash: Microwave the whole spaghetti squash for about 5 minutes, then let it cool slightly.
+Cut in half lengthwise and remove the seeds.

-- Add the heavy cream, parmesan cheese, and spaghetti squash strands to the tomatoes and onions.
-Toss until combined and continue cooking until warmed through.
-Add in lemon juice and zest.
-Season with kosher salt and fresh ground pepper to taste.
-Enjoy!
+- Finish: Lower the heat and add the heavy cream, parmesan, and spaghetti squash strands.
+Toss gently until combined and warmed through and the sauce has thickened slightly.
+Remove from heat, add lemon juice and zest, and season with kosher salt and fresh ground pepper to taste.

 Notes